-Sorrel with eggs.
+Sorrel with Eggs.

-FIRST your forrel must be quite boiled and well strained, then poach three eggs soft, and three hard, butter your forrel well, fry some three-corner toasts brown, lay the sorrel in the dish, lay the soft eggs on it, and the hard between; stick the toast in and about it.
+FIRST your forrel must be quite boiled and well strained, then poach three eggs soft and three hard, butter your forrel well, fry some three-corner toasts brown, lay the forrel in the dish, lay the soft eggs on it and the hard between; stick the toast in and about it.
 Garnish with quartered orange.

-A fricasey of articboke-bottoms.
+A fricasey of Artichoke-Bottoms.